ankaAR/bestiario5e/_creatures/carrion-crawler.md

 ***Multiataque.*** The carrion crawler makes two attacks: one with its tentacles and one with its bite.

-***Tentacles.*** Melee Weapon Attack: +8 al ataque, alcance 10 ft., one creature.
+***Tentacles.*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 10 ft., one creature.
 Hit: 4 (1d4 + 2) poison damage, and the target must succeed on a DC 13 Constitution saving throw or be poisoned for 1 minute.
 Until this poison ends, the target is paralyzed.
 The target can repeat the saving throw at the end of each of its turns, ending the poison on itself on a success.

-***Bite.*** Melee Weapon Attack: +4 al ataque, alcance 5 pies, un objetivo.
+***Bite.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies, un objetivo.
 Impacto: 7 (2d4 + 2) piercing damage.